dvdvideo1234/TrackAssemblyTool/readme.md

    the tool supports will be represented here as a "manual" or something.
    That's what is this FAQ for anyway ( Though most people don't bother to read it before asking )...

-Q: Which add-ons did you work on?
+Q: Which addons did you work on?
 A: Here they are, with available status, why I did not do some of them ( at the time of developing ):
     1) PHX Monorails
-    2) PHX Regular Tracks ( Ignore "switcher_2" missing part of the collision model),
+    2) PHX Regular Tracks ( For "switcher_2" [X] is inserted in the name as it misses collision meshes ),
     3) SligWolf's Rerailers old and new(1,2,3)
       https://steamcommunity.com/sharedfiles/filedetails/?id=132843280
     4) SProps